espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

 ### Well Let conclude now.

 That is all for this long post.
-It took me a lot of time to put together, but I talked about what I was supposed to talk about—the Congolese Tutsi—though I ended up talking a lot about the Congolese wars.
+It took me a lot of time to put together, but I talked about what I was supposed to talk about—the Congolese Tutsi though I ended up talking a lot about the Congolese wars.

 In this post, I started by highlighting the first two laws that removed Congolese nationality from Tutsi living in Congo.
 Then, I wrote a little bit about the two Congolese wars, and finally, I talked about how Kabila initiated the Congo Dialogue and brought peace to Congo.
 In my next post, I will talk about the other war that started in Kivu around 2006, the CNDP war, which was one of the precursors of the first M23 movement, and I will talk about the current M23 movement.

-To write this, I read the following books.
-I will give my full review of the books on this war in another post as well:
+To write this, I read the books in the reference section of this article.
+I will give my full review of the books on this war in another post as well.

 How many future posts have I promised so far...
 Lool🤪